Bomberfra23/Amazon-IT-Price-Tracker/README.md

 Multiplatform automated Amazon IT Price Tracker with several type of alerts and configurations

 ## ⬆️ NEW UPDATE!
-V0.0.2 has been released!
+V0.1.0 BETA has been released!

-- Bug Fix
+- Huge Bug Fix

-- Up To 10% Improved Performance
+- Up To 2x Improved Performance Thanks to Multiprocessing and Asynchronous Implementation

-- Added Vendors And Ratings For Every Product
+- New Ecosystem Based on Multi-User Telegram BOTs

-- Added Alerts Testing Comand
+- New SQLite Ultra Fast Database Instead of JSON

 ---